 In order to get the full Limmud experience, we really recommend that you attend the whole of Limmud China.
 We do hope that you are able to go for this option, as much for your own enjoyment as for the benefit of Limmud.

-We also suggest being here before Limmud China for Beijing Jewish Film Week.
+You may want to be here before Limmud China for Beijing Jewish Film Week.
 This will begin on the 21st November on which evening there will a gala opening night.
 Each evening after that until Limmud, a different film will be screened.
-There will also be screenings on the evenings of the 29th and 30th November.
+There will also be screenings on the evening of the 29th November.

 If you arrive on friday, hotel check in will be available throughout the day.
-Limmud registration will take place from 2-3:30pm or before that if you would prefer.
-Limmud China itself will begin at 4:15 with candle-lighting for shabbat and shabbat services for those that wish to attend them.
-Dinner will begin at 6pm.
+Limmud registration will take place from 3:30pm.
+At 4:15 there will be candle-lighting for shabbat and Limmud China will formally kick off with shabbat services for those that wish to attend them at 7pm.
+Dinner will begin at 7pm.

-Limmud China will end in the early afternoon on Sunday November 29th.
+Limmud China will end in the early afternoon on Sunday November 29th, by 3pm.
 There will be a Beijing Jewish Film Week screening in the evening.

 Now I've decided to come what do I do next?